 Our Transportation Systems segment includes transportation engineering and consulting services focused on the planning, design, development and implementation of software-based systems that integrate sensors, video surveillance, computers and advanced communications equipment to enable public agencies to monitor, control and direct traffic flow, assist in the quick dispatch of emergency crews and distribute real-time information about traffic conditions.
 Our services include planning, design and implementation of surface transportation infrastructure systems.
-We perform analysis and study goods movement, study commercial vehicle operations, provide travel demand forecasting and systems engineering, and identify mitigation measures to reduce traffic congestion.
+We perform analysis and study goods movement, commercial vehicle operations, provide travel demand forecasting and systems engineering, and identify mitigation measures to reduce traffic congestion.

 Our Transportation Systems segment is largely dependent upon governmental funding and is affected by state and local budgetary issues.
-The current federal highway bill, which provides federal funding for highway, transit, safety and related transportation programs, will expire at the end of September 2014.
-The President signed a federal highway funding bill to keep the current federal highway bill operational until May of 2015.
-We expect the extension to encourage government agencies to include ITS technologies in transportation infrastructure projects to a greater degree than in previous legislation.
-In addition, various other funding mechanisms exist to support transportation infrastructure and related projects.
+The current federal highway bill, which provides federal funding for highway, transit, safety and related transportation programs, was due to expire at the end of September, 2014.
+The President signed a federal highway funding bill that kept the federal highway bill operational until May 2015, and the House of Representatives recently approved a two-month extension to maintain funding for the federal highway bill through July 31, 2015.
+We expect the extension and proposed federal highway bill to encourage government agencies to continue incorporating ITS technologies in transportation infrastructure projects.
+In addition, various other funding mechanisms exist to support transportation infrastructure and related projects as regulatory deadlines approach, which require these technologies.
 These include bonds, dedicated sales and gas tax measures and other alternative funding sources.
 We believe the overall expansion of our Transportation Systems segment in the future will at least in part be dependent on the federal government's use of funds under the federal highway bill.
 Delays in the release of funding may prolong uncertainty regarding the allotment of transportation funds in federal, state and local budgets.
-We believe that prolonged uncertainty has adversely impacted in the past, and may adversely impact in the future, our Transportation Systems revenues and our overall financial performance in future periods.
+We believe that prolonged uncertainty regarding such matters has adversely impacted in the past, and may continue to adversely impact in the future, our Transportation Systems revenues and our overall financial performance in future periods.